-- Practicing teamwork, develop good communication skills and building a balanced workforce
+- Practising teamwork, developing good communication skills and building a balanced workforce.

-- Provide and receive feedbacks on a regular basis and conduct audits on a regular basis
+- Provide and receive feedback on a regular basis and conduct audits on a regular basis.

-The value of agreeing quality standards and timescales are:
+The value of agreeing on quality standards and timescales are:

-- It helps the organisation to focus on the needs of the customers, as they know what needs to be done, to what standard and when.
+- It helps the organisation to focus on the customers' needs, as they know what needs to be done, to what standard and when.